Neural Causal Graph Collaborative Filtering: Introduction

 \section{Introduction}

-Recommendation system (RS) has been a core in many web-based services, e.g., e-commerce, to facilitate information filtering for users from overwhelming data.
-Benefiting from the capability to learn from relational graph data, an emerging RS paradigm built on graph learning~\cite{xia2021graph}, i.e., graph collaborative filtering (GCF), has been studied extensively in recent years~\cite{wang2021graph}.
-GCF enhances traditional collaborative filtering~\cite{chen2018matrix,he2017neural} by modeling complex user-item interactions in a graph as well as auxiliary side information, e.g., user and item attributes.
+Collaborative Filtering (CF)~\cite{schafer2007collaborative} as an effective remedy has dominated recommendation research for years.
+A recent emerging CF paradigm built on graph learning~\cite{xia2021graph}, i.e., Graph Collaborative Filtering (GCF), has been studied extensively~\cite{wang2021graph}.
+GCF enhances traditional CF methods~\cite{chen2018matrix,he2017neural} by modeling complex user-item interactions in a graph as well as auxiliary information, e.g., user and item attributes.
 Thus, GCF has shown great potential in deriving knowledge (e.g., user behavior patterns) embedded in graphs.